SDC-Vizsla/Atelier-Reviews-API/README.md

 	```

 ## Configuration
-The SDC-Reviews-API requires a configuration file for connecting to the PostgreSQL database.
+The Atelier-Reviews-API requires a configuration file for connecting to the PostgreSQL database.
 Follow these steps to configure the application:

 1. Create a `.env` file in the root directory of the project.